FormidableLabs/renature/docs/content/getting-started/accessible-animations.md

 ### `usePrefersReducedMotion`

 Internally, `renature` uses the `usePrefersReducedMotion` hook to determine whether or not an end user prefers reduced motion.
 We also expose this hook as part of `renature`'s public API so that you can use it to make additional accessibility decisions in a way that works best for your end users.
-For example, if you want to use the [`controller.set` API](./getting-started/controlling-animation-states.md#setting-animations-to-arbitrary-states) but conditionally set your animating element to a different state based on whether or not your end user preferred reduced motion, you could do the following.
+For example, if you want to use the [`controller.set` API](./controlling-animation-states.md#setting-animations-to-arbitrary-states) but conditionally set your animating element to a different state based on whether or not your end user prefers reduced motion, you could do the following.

 ```js live=true
 import React from 'react';